Symptoms

 A few things to clarify:

-You can cure syphilis, but exposure can lead to reinfection, including in the case of the couple’s rebound.
-HIV infection is now a chronic infection with a life expectancy comparable to that of any other person.
+You can cure syphilis, but exposure can lead to reinfection (positive), including in the case of the couple’s rebound.
+Infection is now a chronic infection with a life expectancy comparable to that of any other person.

 However, there are some things to clarify.

-2. The tests must be repeated at least 90 days from the last risky relationship or contact.
+- The check must be repeated at least 90 days from the last risky relationship or contact.

-3. Take a pregnancy test if you are of childbearing age.
+- Take an HIV pregnancy exam if you are of childbearing age.

-4. HIV and syphilis are also transmissible non-sexually through infected secretions, ulcerated lesions in this case, and sometimes skin lesions.
+- They are both transmissible non-sexually through infected secretions, ulcerated lesions in this case, and sometimes skin lesions, so you can be positive for the virus.
 Although cases of transmission in this way for it are poorly demonstrable…

-The most likely thing in the case of HIV and syphilis positivity, in general, I am not talking about your case, is sexual transmission of both in the presence of genital lesions.
+The most likely thing in the case of positivity, in general, I am not talking about your case, is sexual transmission of both in the presence of genital lesions.

 Genital lesions (chancre ulcers, etc.) also increase the transmission of other co-present sexually transmitted diseases up to 15 times.